ReadyMouse/sub-manager/frontend/README.md

-# SubChain Frontend
+# PayPalRent Frontend

-Universal Crypto Subscription Manager - Pay for any PayPal-accepting service with PYUSD.
+Direct wallet-to-wallet recurring payments with PYUSD - The crypto ACH for subscriptions.

 ## Features

-- 🛒 **Marketplace**: Browse and subscribe to popular services
+- 🛒 **Create Subscriptions**: Set up recurring payments to any wallet
 - 📋 **My Subscriptions**: Manage active and cancelled subscriptions
 - 💰 **Payment History**: View all your payment transactions
 - 👛 **Wallet Integration**: MetaMask and WalletConnect support
-- 💳 **PayPal Integration**: Link PayPal for automatic payments
 - ⚡ **Real-time Updates**: Envio indexer for instant data
 - 📱 **Mobile Responsive**: Works on all devices